-Available in eBook and paperback formats from Amazon.
+Available paperback and eBook formats from Amazon.

 'Lyrical, haunting and compelling, Saunders creates a mystical otherworld where the living hunt the dead and the dead mourn the living.
 A wonderfully original voice.'